CMU-CREATE-Lab/commons-java/trunk/java/lib/HIDAPI/README.txt

       void hid_free_enumeration(final HIDDeviceInfo devs);

 * Changed the path data member in HIDDeviceInfo from a Pointer to a String.
-This also required changing the signature of the constructor signature accordingly.

 * Changed the signature of HIDAPILibrary.hid_close() from: